School Tours

 (Pre-K – 3rd grade) 1 hour

 Claude, the sickle-clawed dinosaur in the museum lobby lived on land, so how come the paleontologist found the dinosaur fossils where it had been water?
-This puppet show brings to life one theory about what happened to Claude, while also introducing concepts about the progression of time, changes in Earth’s geological features, how animals use specialized body parts for survival, how scientists gather and use evidence, and the the death of an individual vs. the extinction of a species.
+This show brings to life one theory about what happened to Claude, while introducing concepts about the progression of time, changes in Earth’s geological features, how animals use specialized body parts for survival, how scientists gather evidence, and extinction of a species.

 Journey to Understanding